National

 ETV Bharat / offbeat

-In the Muslim-majority Valley, the community has been facing abuse and lack of rights, forcing them to do sex work now.
+In the Muslim-majority Valley, the transgender community has been facing abuse, deprived of rights and forced to do sex work.

 Trangender community struggle for basic rights